joelparkerhenderson/vision-statements-and-mission-statements/README.md

 ## Facebook

-People use Facebook to stay connected with friends and family, to discover what’s going on in the world, and to share and express what matters to them
+Vision: People use Facebook to stay connected with friends and family, to discover what’s going on in the world, and to share and express what matters to them

+Mission: To give people the power to share and make the world more open and connected.

+## Forbes

+Mission: To deliver information on the people, ideas and technologies changing the world to our community of affluent business decision makers.

 ## Feeding America